 Tenure of Awards

-All Awards are re-assessed annually and are reviewed on the basis of a student’s progress, commitment and behaviour.
+All Awards are re-assessed annually and are reviewed on the basis of a pupil’s progress, commitment and behaviour.
 All scholars are expected to set an example to others in all that they do.

 Bursary Assistance (UK students only)